Krnl-staff/FAQ/Software/error_txt.md

 - Right click on the file, and select "Run As Administrator".

-## Option 3 | Ensure that the Download was Done Correctly.
+## Option 3 | Ensure that the download was done correctly.

 Go back to the "Download Help" category, make sure you've downloaded everything correctly, with your anti-virus disabled.
 If the issue still persists, try to restart your PC, re-download KRNL (OR) Join the [Discord](https://krnl.place/invite.html)